Ricardo Schmitz

 I’m studying in a double degree programme at the University of Lisbon and Mykolas Romeris University.
 As soon as I started my PhD, I got an invitation from Mykolas Romeris to become an assistant lecturer and teach seminars on international tax law.
 I had wanted to be a professor since I was a kid – back then I didn’t even know what I wanted to teach – so I readily agreed.

-I believe that practice and academia are complementary to each other.
-I never liked professors who were out of touch with reality, but I also don’t want to be a practitioner who does the same thing for years without questioning his methods, updating his knowledge, or thinking out of the box.
+Practice and academia, in my view, complement each other perfectly.
+Professors disconnected from reality have never appealed to me, just as I wouldn’t want to be a practitioner who sticks to the same methods for years without questioning, updating, or thinking creatively.
 For me, teaching while working full-time is a little challenging in terms of time management and workload, but I feel that I’m dealing well with both.
 Overall, teaching in Lithuania has been an amazing experience so far.

 How would you describe the work culture in Lithuania?